unisonweb/unison/docs/distributed-api-discussion-v1.md

 	* Maybe in implementation, but not explicit in v1 API
 * Well-defined semantics not just a bunch of implementation-defined gobbledygook
 * Do we need globally-addressed mutable state? e.g. node `a` can refer to mutable data on node `b`; or node `c` can mutate data on node `d`.
 Yes, probably.

+## Choices
+* We decided that automatically cancelling a child computation when its parent terminates or delaying termination of of the parent until its children complete would break associativity in terms of parallelism when chaining computations, therefore `forkAt` doesn’t enforce any such conditions.
+See more about cancellation & termination below, in “Supervision and garbage-collection of Futures”

+#unison